Security Deposit Policy

 Residential deposits will be calculated as follows:

-- The minimum deposit shall be no less than one hundred and fifty dollars ($150), but is subject to be calculated on average utilities at the member’s location; and based on risk rating (minimum, moderate, or maximum) received from a current credit check, as below:
+- The minimum deposit shall be no less than one hundred and fifty dollars ($150), but is subject to be calculated on average utilities at the member’s location.
+The deposit amount will be based on the higher of either the risk rating (minimum, moderate, or maximum) done by Online Utility Exchange or the member's current or past payment record with Western Cooperative Electric.
+If the current credit check is obtained from Online Utility Exchange, or any other Company that performs current credit checks, the amount will be as below:

 - Minimum Rating – No Deposit